cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.35.0 - 14/10/2021 =
+* Fixed an issue where some attributes like Weight would not calculate correctly in a feed query.
+* Updated the Google Feed Specifications.
+* Tested on WooCommerce 5.8.

 = 1.34.0 - 18/08/2021 =
 * Fixed an issue when using more than one filter in a "change values" option.
 * Fixed an issue that could leave a .0 in the result of a change values calculation.